survivejs/webpack-book/manuscript/building/03_bundle_splitting.md

   webpack 5.4.0 compiled successfully in 4847 ms
 ```

-Now the bundles look the same as in the image above.
+Now the bundles look the same as in the image below.

-T> The `chunks: "initial"` option doesn't apply to code-split modules while `all` does.

 ![Main and vendor bundles after applying configuration](images/bundle_02.png)